Winter Water and Wildlife Guide to Marin County

 On the other side of Marin County, San Rafael Bay’s 101 Surf Sports has been voted one of the top water sports shops in the United States.
 They offer the full array of paddleboard, kayak, canoe and windsurfing rentals, along with lessons and guided tours.

-There’s more winter wonder in Marin County, including a warm-weather outdoor ice skating rink at Northgate Mall in San Rafael and heaping helpings of the famed Dungeness crab at Marin County seafood restaurants.
+There’s more winter wonder in Marin County, including the only Marin indoor Holiday Lights at Northgate Mall in San Rafael and heaping helpings of the famed Dungeness crab at Marin County seafood restaurants.
 Make it a long weekend with overnighters at the best places to stay in Marin County, and you’ll find yourself quickly warming up to winter in Marin County.